CLI Options

 Note

 What does it do?
 Only uses functions with the given method signature when instantiating parametric rules and invariants.
-The method signature consists of the name of a method and the types of its arguments.
+The method signature is the ABI representation of the method, optionally prepended by a contract name or wildcard (_).
+If no contract is specified the primary contract is assumed, and if the wildcard is used then all methods with this signature across all contracts in the scene will be used.

 You may provide multiple method signatures, in which case the Prover will run on each of the listed methods.